apache/iceberg/docs/docs/kafka-connect.md

 `iceberg.tables` and `iceberg.table.\<table name\>.route-regex` for each table.
 Records will be routed only to a table whose route regex matches the value in the route field.

-If `iceberg.tables.route-with` is `org.apache.iceberg.connect.data.RecordRouter$TopicNameRecordRouter`, then you must specify `iceberg.tables` and `iceberg.table.\<table name\>.topics` for each table.
-Records will be routed to a table whose topics list contains the record's topic.

-If `iceberg.tables.route-with` is `org.apache.iceberg.connect.data.RecordRouter$TopicRegexRecordRouter`,
+If `iceberg.tables.route-with` is `org.apache.iceberg.connect.data.RecordRouter$TopicRecordRouter`,
-then you must specify `iceberg.tables` and `iceberg.table.\<table name\>.topic-regex` for each table.
-Records will be routed to a table whose topic regex matches the record's topic.
+then you must specify `iceberg.tables` and `iceberg.table.\<table name\>.route-regex` for each table.
+Records will be routed to all tables whose route regex matches the record's topic.

 If `iceberg.tables.route-with` is unset and there is no `iceberg.tables.route-field` specified, records are routed to all the tables from all the topics.